AryanMangale/Anew/README.md

 # Anew

 A project to setup your new linux machine!
-Just choose your branch based on your distro, and follow the instructions in README.md.

-By the way, there is nothing else in this branch.
+You will use the arch linux scripts, if you choose this branch.